Webinars - Planned Giving Insights and Expertise

 - Register for the event + CD recording.
 Purchasing the recording at the time of registration offers a $50 savings, and you will have the recorded presentation for reference and future trainings at your organization.

 - A final option is available for those who want only the recorded version.
-Webinar recordings are available for $150.
-You may buy a recording through the link in the table or in the individual Webinar class details below.
+Webinar recordings are available for $150, starting approximately 2 weeks after each live session.

 Recordings of all past PG Calc Webinars are available for purchase.
 Each recording includes the audio and visual portions of the Webinar, as well as the handouts that were provided to attendees.
 Each recording includes approximately one hour of formal presentation followed by about a half-hour of answering questions from the live audience.